 There are many definitions of different cycles.
-The main definition for our purposes is: ”a course or series of events or operations that recur regularly and usually lead back to the starting point.
+The main definition for your purpose is: ”a course or series of events or operations that recur regularly and usually lead back to the starting point.
 Everything and everyone have their own natural cycles.
-We can also talk about natural rhytms.
+You can also talk about natural rhytms.
 The longer the cycle, the less people are aware of its existence.
 The lengths of the cycles have lots of variation.
 One of the shortest cycles is breathing.
 Exhaling and Inhaling is a whole cycle.
-The longest ones can take decades like longer debt cycles.
+The longest ones can take decades like longer term debt cycles.
 There is a lot to say about cycles.
 And right now, we will cover only basics in terms of personal life, expertise, and other things, through the viewpoint of individuals.
 In this text, we are concentrating mostly on the daily cycle.

 A typical cycle has it´s ups and downs

-We can see a one normal sine wave cycle in the picture below.
+You can see a one normal sine wave cycle in the picture below.
 The purpose is not to teach mathematics or physics.
 The idea is to look at the wave cycle and think about what it really means in terms of individuals.
 Here is the link for the picture.

 The upper part of the cycle is for the most important things, sleep is the exception

-We need to maximize the good things during the upper part of the cycle.
-We should reserve the times for the most important things for it.
+You need to maximize the good things during the upper part of the cycle.
+You should reserve the times for the most important things for it.
 The most important tasks at work should be done during the highest part of the cycle.
 The biggest decisions should be made only during this time.
 Buying a house or other big expenses should be considered then.
 Practicing a new skill should also be done only during the best hours of the day.
 The right nerve fiber chains need to be strengthened.
 The probability of this happening is the greatest during the best hours.
-If it is not possible during these hours, we should improve our skills during the next best hours like early in the evening after having a break from work.
+If it is not possible during these hours, you should improve our skills during the next best hours like early in the evening after having a break from work.

 The lower part of the cycle is for the less important things and recovery